Kentucky Freight Advisory Committee for Transportation

 The 2016 Kentucky Freight Plan is a high-level inventory and policy guidance document.
 The purposes of the plan are to present information about the current state of operations of freight in Kentucky and to develop system-wide strategies and policies consistent with the goals of the KYTC Strategic Plan, the Kentucky Long Range Strategic Transportation Plan, and the United States National Freight Policy.

 2016 Kentucky Freight Plan

-Kentucky 2015 Freight Conference
+2017 Kentucky Regional Freight Conference